rust-lang/rust/doc/tutorial.md

 `<=`, and `>=`.
 Short-circuiting (lazy) boolean operators are written `&&` (and) and `||` (or).

-For type casting, Rust uses the binary `as` operator, which has a precedence between the bitwise combination operators (`&`, `|`, `^`) and the comparison operators.
+For type casting, Rust uses the binary `as` operator, which has high precedence, just lower than multiplication and division.
 It takes an expression on the left side, and a type on the right side, and will, if a meaningful conversion exists, convert the result of the expression to the given type.

 ~~~~
 let x: float = 4.0;